Amlodipine prescription available online

 How to take Amlodipine (Katerzia, Norvasc)

-Your pharmacist will provide you with instructions on how to take your amlodipine prescription.
+Your doctor will provide you with instructions on how to take your amlodipine prescription.

 Be sure to read your prescription label and follow the instructions.
 Call your doctor or pharmacy if you have any questions.